Josef-Friedrich/ckb-commander/README.rst

     Usage: ckb-commander.py control [OPTIONS]

     Options:
-      -1, --activate            When plugged in, all devices start in hardware- controlled mode (also known as idle mode) and will not respond to commands.
+      -1, --activate                When plugged in, all devices start in hardware-controlled mode (also known as idle
+                                    mode) and will not respond to commands.
 Use this option to activate the device.
       -0, --deactivate              To put the device back into hardware mode, use this option.
       -c, --color TEXT              Set the backlight of a single key, of selected keys or of the entire keyboard to the specified color.
 A color name or a RGB value in hex format.
       -w, --indicate-workspace      Indicate the current workspace (virtual desktop).
+      -a, --indicate-active-window  Indicate active window.
       --help                        Show this message and exit.

 Other pipe scripts:
 -------------------